DFG Priority Programme 1748:

 The techniques will be transferred to analytically justified and closely related models for the description of rate-independent inelastic processes, in particular perfect plasticity, damage and fracture.
 The methods and results will be applied to particular model scenarios and benchmark problems in mechanics.

-- M. Thomas, C. Bilgen and K. Weinberg: Analysis and Simulations for a Phase Field Fracture Model at Finite Strains. (pdf)
+- M. Thomas, C. Bilgen and K. Weinberg: Analysis and simulations for a phase-field fracture model at finite strains based on modified invariants

 - S. Bartels, M. Milicevic, and M. Thomas: Numerical approach to a model for quasistatic damage with spatial BV-regularization.
 (WIAS-Preprint 2388).